Aliases for EIF3G Gene

 GeneCards Summary for EIF3G Gene

 EIF3G (Eukaryotic Translation Initiation Factor 3 Subunit G) is a Protein Coding gene.
 Diseases associated with EIF3G include Narcolepsy and Lymphocytic Choriomeningitis.
-Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.

 UniProtKB/Swiss-Prot for EIF3G Gene